pkorivi/CarND-Vehicle-Detection/writeup_report.md

 The goals / steps of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train with Linear SVM classifier
 * Apply color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
 * Normalize the data
 * Train and test the model - LinearSVC
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Implement a sliding-window technique and use trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Run pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 [//]: # (Image References)